Motivating Innovation with a Misspecified Roadmap: Breakthrough Trap

 A \textit{breakthrough trap} is said to occur when the post-success incentive capacity falls below the agent's cost of innovation.
-This concept is defined more formally below. \begin{definition}\normalfont A \textit{breakthrough trap} occurs when $C(\mu_2(\cdot|y_1=1),\lambda_2(1))<k$. \end{definition} We are now ready to state our main result, which reveals that, after early unexplained success, it may be impossible to motivate the agent to continue innovating in the future.
+This concept is defined more formally below. \begin{definition}\normalfont A \textit{breakthrough trap} occurs when $C(\mu_2(\cdot|y_1=1),\lambda_2(1))<k$. \end{definition} We are now in position to present this paper's main impossibility result.

-\begin{theorem}[Breakthrough trap] Fix $(p,\theta_H,m,k,\gamma,A)$ with $0<p<\theta_H<1$, $k>0$, and define $\lambda^*:=\frac{1}{k}\log \frac{1-p}{1-\theta_H}.$ If $\lambda_2(1)>\lambda^*$, then there exists $\bar\theta_L\in(0,p)$ such that for all $\theta_L\in(0,\bar\theta_L)$, the post-success incentive capacity satisfies $C(\mu_2(\cdot|y_1=1),\lambda_2(1))<k.$ Consequently, under any dynamic contract and any induced subgame-perfect equilibrium: \begin{enumerate} \item After $(a_1=2,y_1=1)$, the continuation action $a_2 = 2$ is never implemented. \item The principal's expected profit is independent of the scale-up multiplier $A$. \end{enumerate} \end{theorem}
+\begin{theorem}[Breakthrough trap] Fix $(p,\theta_H,m,k,\gamma,\xi)$ with $0<p<\theta_H<1$, $k>0$, and define $\lambda^*:=\frac{1}{k}\log \frac{1-p}{1-\theta_H}.$ If $\lambda_2(1)>\lambda^*$, then there exists $\bar\theta_L\in(0,p)$ such that for all $\theta_L\in(0,\bar\theta_L)$, the post-success incentive capacity satisfies $C(\mu_2(\cdot|y_1=1),\lambda_2(1))<k.$ Consequently, under any dynamic contract and any induced subgame-perfect equilibrium: \begin{enumerate} \item[(1)] After $(a_1=2,y_1=1)$, the continuation action $a_2 = 2$ is never implemented. \item[(2)] The principal's expected profit is independent of the scale-up multiplier $\xi$. \end{enumerate} \end{theorem}